boltex/leointeg/README.md

 ### _Features done so far:_

-- Integration is done by communicating with a python script, it interacts with leo via 'leoBridge'. (see https://leoeditor.com/leoBridge.html)
+- Integration is done by communicating with a python script, it interacts with Leo via 'leoBridge'. (see https://leoeditor.com/leoBridge.html)

-- A treeview of an actual outline of a leo file.
+- A treeview of an actual outline of a Leo file.
 Can be integrated below the explorer view, or standalone in its own panel.

 - An editor on the right side, acting as the body pane.